Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 Power & Run Time

-The Briggs & Stratton Storm Responder's core is the 420 cc Briggs & Stratton OHV 4-stroke engine, which runs on gasoline.
-With an output of 120/240V, it provides a running wattage of 6,250W and a peak wattage of 8,500W.
+Briggs & Stratton Storm Responder is equipped with a 420 cc Briggs & Stratton OHV 4-stroke engine, running on gasoline and providing 120/240V, boasting a running wattage of 6,250W alongside a starting wattage of 8,500W.

 Outlets